sachin-doshi/Assignments/README.md

 # Assignments
 API for adding and looking up Assignments

-API Application can be brought up with below command, which will start the Node server and mongo db container
+API Application can be brought up with below command, which will start Node server and Mongo db in a Docker Container.

 <b>docker-compose up </b>